-As a small business owner, you’re constantly looking for ways to save time and increase efficiency.
+As a business owner, you’re constantly looking for ways to save time and increase efficiency.
 One great way to do this is by setting up automation for your payments.
 Not only does this type of automation save valuable time, but it also ensures that important payments don’t get lost.
 The difference between recurring payments and recurring invoices, however, can be a little confusing.

-Although they might sound the same, recurring payments and recurring invoices are very different – and should be used in different situations depending on the needs of your business.
+Although they might sound the same, recurring payments and recurring invoices are very different and should be used in different situations depending on the needs of your business.

 Here’s a quick and easy breakdown:

-• Recurring payments automatically charge the customer’s card on a pre-set schedule.
+- Recurring payments automatically charge the customer’s card on a pre-set schedule.

-Recurring Payments
+Recurring payments

-• A marketing agency that supplies a fixed set of projects.
+- A marketing agency that supplies a fixed set of projects.
 For example, if you supply a client with 20 social media posts and a newsletter every month, it’s safe and efficient to set up billing on an automatic schedule.

-Recurring Invoices
+Recurring invoices

 Depending on your situation, recurring payments and recurring invoices could be a good fit for your business.
-Setting up recurring payments ensures that your customer won’t have to remember to make a payment and can avoid late fees while sending recurring invoices helps you to minimize any duplicate work.
+Setting up recurring payments ensures that your customer won’t have to remember to make a payment and can avoid late fees.
+Meanwhile sending recurring invoices helps you to minimize any duplicate work.
 Ultimately, both help you save time, allowing you to shift your attention to other areas of your business that require your attention.

 If you haven’t already incorporated these types of payments to your flow, consider the following benefits and see if this is the right fit for you.

 The less time you spend chasing down payment, the faster you can get paid.
 Relying on automation to send out payment reminders, or simply initiate the transaction, means money in your pocket faster.
 Most consumers pay their regular bills (like utility bills) on a monthly billing cycle.
-When you become a part of that cadence – particularly when you’re taking automatic payments – you reduce the risk of the customer forgetting to pay you.
+When you become a part of that cadence—particularly when you’re taking automatic payments—you reduce the risk of the customer forgetting to pay you.

 Cash flow is important to any business.
 Having a constant flow of funds to support other areas of the business is vital to success.
 By setting up recurring payments or invoices, you can ensure that payment is deposited in your account on a monthly basis, reducing the risk of being stuck without the cash you need.
+Recurring payments improve cash flow predictability, but only when paired with automated dunning management to handle declines and expired cards.

-Save Time and Money
+Save time and money

 Recurring billing models can truly enhance your customer relationships and reduce customer churn by completely streamlining the payment process.
 If you’re automatically charging their payment method or bank account, in particular, you completely remove the friction of paying.
 Customers can focus simply on the services they get from you, rather than thinking about the price tag.

-Quick FAQs about Recurring Payments vs. Recurring Invoices
+Quick FAQs about recurring payments vs. recurring invoices

 Q: What is the difference between recurring payments and recurring invoices?